growdigital/forestgarden.wales/content/blog/bird-nest-box-plan.md

 title: Bird nest box plan
 date: 2019-03-21T20:51:04Z
 discussionId: bird-nest-box-plan
-description: There’s still time to make a bird nesting box for your garden!
-I’ve simplified an RSPB plan and all you need is 4½ feet of 6x1, a saw and half a dozen screws.
+description: There’s still time to make a bird nesting box for your garden.
+All you need is 4½ feet of 6x1, a saw, half a dozen screws, a bit of old inner tube and a hole saw.
 tags:
 - ForestGarden
 - NestBox